Entry Level SEO Tips

 And of course, “dentists in (your location)” should also appear along with a Google maps listing if you have a physical location or brick and mortar store so Alexa, Siri, Cortana, and Google Home can all help bring customers to you with their answers.

-It is perhaps even more important to understand that page loading speed is crucial for voice search, since these digital assistants have to answer their queries quickly – so the quickest page loading times will be rewarded (check out our article on How to Build A Website In 2020 to learn more).
+It is perhaps even more important to understand that page loading speed is crucial for voice search, since these digital assistants have to answer their queries quickly – so the quickest page loading times will be rewarded (check out our article on how to make a website in 2020 to learn more).

 By now, your site should have an SSL (your URL will begin with “HTTPS”) to help Siri, Alexa, Cortana, and Google Home trust your website – using https is essential for websites in general, since search engines prefer secure sites that are quick to load and therefore provide an optimal user experience.